kaplansinan/OCTRetImageGen_CLcVAE/README.md

 ## Supplementary Materials

-We also provide the supplementary material mentioned in the repo.
-One may find it under [reports](#reports) directory.
+We also provide the supplementary figures mentioned in the repo.
+One may find it mode information regarding them under [reports](#reports) directory.

 **Maintainers**
 ---